charleskoffler/clprolf/docs/clprolf_complete_theoretical_def.md

 ### RULES ABOUT INHERITANCE CHECKING OF CLASSES AND INTERFACES

 Classes and interfaces roles allow some semantic checks, done by the compiler or semantic checking tools.
-Those checks can be ignored, by using "@Forced_inh" and "@Forced_int_inh" annotations(in clprolf language as well as in the java framework).
+Those checks can be ignored, by using "@Forced_inh", "@Forced_int_inh", and "@Forced_pract_code" annotations(in clprolf language as well as in the java framework).
 The semantic control permit the compilation to find contradictions that can imply that the roles indicated on classes or interfaces are not coherent and have a problem.
 A fruit class which would be declared as simu_comp_as_worker could not be the mother class of a Apple class declared in simu_real_world_obj.
 Thanks to the semantic control about contradictions, we can automatically detect a misuse of class or interface roles, and enforce the user to respect the language definition and philosophy.
 These compiler controls still permit to have a free interpretation of our classes and interfaces.